kat-ash59/CarDealershipApp/README.md

 ask in next class

-Check List of items to work on:
+Check List of items to work on to ensure requirements as of 09/14/2024 are met and completed:

+Things to note:

+did get ahead of a few items in the check list but all is good, saw some items flare up in STS and fixed them as they appeared

 1) Create a new Java project DealingDoogieDealership. completed 09/14/2024